IPAMS/IDSimPy/docs/installation/installation.rst

     git clone https://github.com/IPAMS/IDSimPy.git

-Then change into the cloned directory and install IDSimPy from source by invoking the setup script:
+Then move into the cloned directory and install IDSimPy from source by invoking the setup script:

 .. code-block:: console